Cycling to the Kaali Meteorite Craters on Saaremaa

 Here’s another fun fact that attracted me to the island: Estonia has the highest density of meteorite craters in the world, and in the village of Kaali, there is a cluster of craters which are estimated to have been formed between 4000-7600 years ago.
 They are the only ones in the world that can be found in a populated area.
 Being just 20km away from Kuressaare they were quite accessible to me – provided I had personal transport.

 The town’s bike rental shop was closed for the weekend, so I had to settle for a heavy bicycle with a basket from the hotel near the castle.
 It was more appropriate for a ride around a Dutch city than a marathon-length journey, but it’s a beautiful day and this was my only chance!
 At least there were cogs on the rear wheel to make it a bit easier.
 With a camera, a map and some water in the basket, crazy old me set off for the countryside.
 And what a scenic ride it was!

 I took the road to Leisi, which is quieter but longer.
 With this little traffic, the drivers were able to give me a wide berth.
 Whether that had something to do with the way I was fighting the bike, I’ll never know.
 The route is well signposted, and one just keeps going until the Kaali turn-off sign appears.
 Make a right turn, cycle for another 3 km until you see this sign and turn left into the village.

 Then climb a little staircase near the school and the oak tree that former presidents Lennart Meri and Tarja Halonen (of Estonia and Finland respectively) planted.
 The pond is the main crater of the Kaali meteorite crater field.
 It’s remarkable how there aren’t any plants growing out of the middle of the water after so many millennia.
-One can walk around the rocky edge of the pond like I did, but beware the mosquitoes!
+One can walk around the rocky edge of the pond as I did, but beware the mosquitoes!